Lehigh Valley

 In the early 21st century, the Lehigh Valley's economy began rebounding, and it emerged as a national center for the U.S. logistics industry, especially in warehousing and intermodal transport.
 As of 2023, the Lehigh Valley's gross domestic product (GDP) was $ billion, led by its manufacturing sector, which comprised $9 billion, or 16 percent.
 In March 2024, the Lehigh Valley was named the nation's top mid-sized market for economic development by Site Selection magazine based on its number of projects that met criteria for job creation, investment, and size over the previous year.

-The region's primary commercial airport is Lehigh Valley International Airport in Hanover Township, which in 2023 was utilized by 930,946 passengers and trafficked over 275,000 pounds of cargo, an all-time cargo record for the airport.
+The region's primary commercial airport is Lehigh Valley International Airport, formerly Allentown–Bethlehem–Easton International Airport, in Hanover Township, which in 2023 was utilized by 930,946 passengers and trafficked over 275,000 pounds of cargo, an all-time cargo record for the airport.

 The Lehigh Valley is located in the center of the U.S. Northeast megalopolis, providing ease of access and close proximity to many of the nation's largest population centers, airports, terminals, railways, and seaports, including New York City, the nation's largest city, which is 80 mi to its east, and Philadelphia, the nation's sixth-most populous city, which is 50 mi to its southeast.
 The region is located geographically within a one-day drive to over a third of the U.S. population and over half of Canada's population, which has been a factor in its 21st century emergence as a North American leader in light manufacturing and commercial distribution.

 Since its settlement in the 18th century, the Lehigh Valley has been the birthplace or home to several notable Americans who have proven influential across a broad range of fields, including academia, art and music, business, government and politics, the military, professional and Olympic-level athletics, and other fields.